 You usually have to pass certain courses in a subject – called prerequisites – before you can continue on to 200-level courses in your second year.

-Your first degree is called a bachelor’s degree and usually takes three or four years of full-time study to complete.
+Your bachelor’s degree usually takes three or four years of full-time study to complete.
 Typically, three year degrees require 360 points of study.
 Four year bachelor’s degrees, such as the Bachelor of Forestry Science, typically require 480 points of study.

 Successfully completing an undergraduate degree will allow you to continue on to a wide range of graduate and postgraduate qualifications such as: